Last Updated: March 10, 2020 Version Number: 2.0

 Contact = email@example.com

-If your interests or requirements change, you can unsubscribe from part or all of our marketing content (for example job role emails or Matrix newsletters) by clicking the unsubscribe link in the email, or by contacting us directly.
+If your interests or requirements change, you can unsubscribe from our job notifications or marketing content by contacting us directly or by clicking the unsubscribe link in the email.

 Without your consent, we will not make use of personal data unique to you, such as your IP address, your device and browser information.